opensemanticsearch/open-semantic-search/README.md

 git clone --recurse-submodules --remote-submodules https://github.com/opensemanticsearch/open-semantic-search.git
 ```

-Inside the opensemanticsearch directory, build the Docker images use the docker-compose config docker-compose.yml :
+Inside the opensemanticsearch directory, build the Docker images use the docker-compose config [docker-compose.yml](docker-compose.yml):
 ```
-cd opensemanticsearch
+cd open-semantic-search
 docker-compose build
 ```

-After these builds all the Docker images/dependencies/services can by started together by docker-compose with the config file docker-compose.yml.
+After these builds all the Docker images/dependencies/services can by started together by docker-compose with the config file [docker-compose.yml](docker-compose.yml).

 You can run the instance by typing